This post contains everything you need to know to plan an epic Romania road trip.

 It is possible to take a day trip to Corvin Castle and Sibiu and back from Timișoara (more on this places below).
 However, I’d only recommend this if you are really pressed for time…

-See the below sections for suggested itineraries to help you plan your Romania roadtrip.
+See the below sections for suggested itineraries and a route planner to help you design your ideal Romania roadtrip.